move-language/move/language/documentation/book/src/generics.md

 Generics can be used to define functions and structs over different input data types.
 This language feature is sometimes referred to as *parametric polymorphism*.
 In Move, we will often use the term generics interchangeably with type parameters and type arguments.

-Generics are commonly used in library code, such as in Vector, to declare code that works over any possible instantiation (that satisfies the specified constraints).
+Generics are commonly used in library code, such as in vector, to declare code that works over any possible instantiation (that satisfies the specified constraints).
 In other frameworks, generic code can sometimes be used to interact with global storage many different ways that all still share the same implementation.

 ## Declaring Type Parameters